Malignant Mesothelioma Overview

 Are there screening tests for malignant mesothelioma?

-There are no regular screening tests for mesothelioma in people at average risk.
+There are no screening tests for mesothelioma in people at average risk.
 Screening tests are done to check for disease in people who don’t have symptoms.

 What are the symptoms of malignant mesothelioma?